 Foreign companies are encouraged to open branch offices or subsidiaries in Estonia due to the Estonian government pro- investment legislation and constant economic growth.
-Foreign companies will be treated like any Estonian company and benefit from the same tax facilities.
+Foreign companies will be treated like any Estonian company and benefit from the same tax facilities in 2023.

 Branch offices (filials) in Estonia